wittlock/ngx-image-zoom/README.md

 :---:|---
 zoomScroll | Whenever the user changes the zoom level using the scroll wheel this event will fire with the current zoom ratio (see above). zoomPosition | When the point on where the zoom is focused changes this event emits a Coord event (interface exported from the module) with X/Y in pixels relative thumbnails top left corner.
-Practically whenever the user moves the mouse cursor over the image.
+Practically whenever the user moves the mouse cursor over the image. imagesLoaded | When the thumbnail and fullImage are loaded and ready to be used this output emits "true".
+It will emit "false" if images are changed and on initial setup

 ## Installation